- 01. Some Advice Before You Start Studying the Arabic Language

 Rest assured: learning to write in Arabic is not impossible!

 With a good attitude and total dedication, students can be veritable experts in the Arabic language.
+Hopefully, this guide will be motivating you to go out and start learning to write Arabic script - what an achievement and great addition to your skillset it will be!

 There's nothing quite like a good old fashioned schoolbook to help you learn the basics of a language!